ChristianKaltenecker/Distance-Based_Data/README.md

 # Distance-Based Sampling

-Distance-based sampling is a novel black-box sampling approach as described in the paper "Distance-Based Sampling of Software Configuration Spaces" by Christian Kaltenecker, Alexander Grebhahn, Norbert Siegmund, Jianmei Guo, and Sven Apel submitted to ICSE 2019.
+Distance-based sampling is a novel black-box sampling strategy presented in the paper "Distance-Based Sampling of Software Configuration Spaces" by Christian Kaltenecker, Alexander Grebhahn, Norbert Siegmund, Jianmei Guo, and Sven Apel published at the ICSE 2019.
-In this repository, we describe how to reproduce our results in the paper.
+In this repository, we describe how to reproduce our results of the paper.

 ## Overview

 ![Sketch](https://github.com/ChristianKaltenecker/Distance-Based_Data/raw/master/Sketch.png)

-The picture above contains the sketch of our approach.
+In the Figure above, we give a sketch of the whole workflow.
-The input are the variability model and the raw performance measurements from the given case study.
+As input for the workflow, we need a variability model (containing a description of the configuration space of the configurable software system being considered) and the performance measurements for the subject system being considered.
-Generally, our approach consists of 3 stages:
+Overall, our approach consists of 3 stages:

+**I. Sampling**:
-**I. Sampling**: SPL Conqueror provides different sampling strategies to select a few configurations from the set of all valid configurations.
+SPL Conqueror provides different sampling strategies to select a set of configurations from the set of all valid configurations, for which the measured performance values are stored in the raw measurement files.
-The sample set is used afterwards as input for the machine-learning technique.
+This sample set is used afterwards as input for the machine-learning technique.
+At this point, the distance-based sampling strategy can be used.

 **II.
+Machine Learning**:
-Machine Learning**: Uses a set of configurations to derive a performance model for performance predictions.
+Based on the set of selected configurations, which is done in step I, a performance model is derived.
+This model describes the influence of the configuration options of the system on the performance of the configurations of the system.
+Overall, using the performance model, the performance of all configurations is predicted.
-The difference between the performance predictions and the real performance values is given by the error rate.
+The difference between the performance predictions and the measured performance values is given by the error rate (located in the log files of SPL Conqueror).

 **III.
-Aggregation (Python scripts)**: Because of the high amount of data, we provide scripts to process the whole data and to generate the table in the paper, we further provide scripts.
+Aggregation (Python scripts)**: To aggregate the prediction errors for the different subject systems when using the different sampling strategies, we provide a set of scripts.

 ## Data

-In our paper, we use the sampling strategies to predict the performance of all valid configurations (i.e., the whole population) by only using a few configurations (i.e., a sample set).
+In our paper, we use a machine-learning technique to predict the performance of all valid configurations of a configurable software system (i.e., the whole population) from a small set of configurations (i.e., a sample set).
-For this process, we distinguish between the following data:
+In this process, we distinguish between the following data:
-* *Raw Performance Measurements*: Contains the performance values for the whole population of all case studies.
-* *Predictions*: Contains the prediction error that is a result by applying the machine-learning technique on the sample set.
+* *Variability Model*:
+  One file containing the description of a configurable system.
+  This includes the configuration options of the configurable system and constraints among these configuration options.
+* *Measured Performance Values*:
+  One file containing the measured values for all valid configurations of a subject system.
+  Here, we have one file per subject system.
+* *Prediction Log File*:
+  A file containing the error rate of applying a sampling strategy with a certain sample size on a configurable system.

 The data is published in the [Distance-Based Data](https://github.com/ChristianKaltenecker/Distance-Based_Data/tree/master/SupplementaryWebsite) repository.

 ### Measured Performance Values

 We have acquired the performance measurements for all used case studies in previous studies and selected a subset of them by using different sampling strategies.
-To replicate the raw performance measurements, we also provide detailed description files describing the environment and the used workload.
+To replicate the measured performance values, we also provide detailed description files describing the environment and the used workload.
-However, the replication of the raw data required multiple months of CPU time per case study and has to be performed on a hardware with the same characteristics and, thus, can be avoided.
+However, the acquisition of the measured data required multiple months of CPU time per case study and has to be performed on a hardware with the same characteristics for a meaningfull replication and, thus, should be avoided.

-### Predicted Performance Values
+### Prediction Log File

 For comparing the different sampling strategies, we applied a machine-learning technique to learn performance models that can be used for performance prediction.
 For answering our research questions and, thus, for comparing the sampling strategies, we used the prediction error of these performance models.